-An alarming level of discrimination is reported by two other groups - handicapped and socially substandard.
-More than a fifth of the respondents (21,9% cumulative rate of very often + often) report that people have been subject to discrimination due to their handicap or social situation.
+An alarming level of discrimination is reported to two other groups - handicapped and socially substandard.
+More than a fifth of the respondents (21,9% cumulative rate of very often + often) report that people had been subject of discrimination due to their handicap or social situation.